-Welcome!
-If you ride Metrorail, MARC, VRE in the Washington, D.C. area and would like to know what’s really going on with Metrorail operations, whether it’s service disruptions, speed restrictions, or safety related incidents, you’ve visited the right site.
+If you ride Metrorail, MARC, VRE in the Washington, D.C. area and would like to know what’s really going on with Metrorail operations, whether it’s service disruptions, or safety related incidents, you’re on the right site.
 Make sure to also like us on Facebook , Instagram, and follow us on Twitter.

-Our operations are 100% funded by public contributions, which on an average weekly basis entails 40 – 70 hours of work; contributions also dictate the level of service we are able to provide.
+Our operations are 100% funded by public contributions, which on an average weekly basis entails 40 – 50 hours of work; contributions also dictate the level of service we are able to provide.
 Our ideal level of service, which would be 7 days a week and 16 hours a day, would require funding of $750/month, which breaks down to $25/day.
-As of July 15, 2017 we are only able to maintain approximately 45% of that target.

 Based on our evaluations, here are the current top three actions we would like to be accomplished as soon as possible: